ankane/xgboost-ruby/README.md

 ## Credits

-Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for serving as an initial reference, and Selva Prabhakaran for the [test datasets](https://github.com/selva86/datasets).
+Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for serving as an initial reference.

 ## History